CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 Do I need Kubernetes to have CI/CD?

-No. CI/CD is tool-agnostic.
-You can deploy to VMs, serverless, PaaS, or containers.
-The core idea is automated build, test, and release steps.
+No. CI/CD is platform-agnostic: you can deploy to VMs, PaaS, serverless, or containers.
+The patterns (stages, artifacts, promotion, verification) still apply.

 Should pipelines deploy on every commit?

-Run jobs in parallel, cache dependencies, split fast vs slow test suites, avoid rebuilding unchanged artifacts, and fix flaky tests.
+Parallelize jobs, cache dependencies, split fast vs slow tests, avoid rebuilding unchanged artifacts, and fix flaky tests.
+Confidence comes from stable checks, not from slow checks.

 Key DevOps terms (quick glossary)